What Fire Extinguisher do you use in a Kitchen?

 Extinguishers need to be available for easy access.
 If you leave something inside the oven that catches on fire, it may not be able to be easily seen from the outside of the oven itself.

 In a domestic setting where space is limited, another great location is near appliances.
-You should put an extinguisher next to any appliances that may cause fires such as microwaves or dishwashers.
-If your kitchen is small you can also mount smaller extinguishers to the wall if necessary.
+You should put an extinguisher next to any appliances that may cause fires, such as microwaves or dishwashers.
+If your kitchen is small, you can also mount smaller extinguishers to the wall if necessary.

-Make Your Area Safer
+How to Make Your Kitchen Safer

-Firstly, you can make your home safer by being aware of where fires can start.
-If you identify where the potential combustibles are, we can begin to eradicate the threat before it becomes a problem in the future.
-Secondly, if a fire was to occur, how would you put it out?
-Do you have the correct fire extinguisher?
-Do you know how to use a fire extinguisher?
+• hotel fire risk assessmentMake your home safer by being aware of where fires can start: If you identify where the potential combustibles are, we can begin to eradicate the threat before it becomes a problem in the future.

 Click Here: What fire extinguisher do you need in the kitchen